![]() |

 F-100 to catch the repeat of the Ben Villaflor fight on T.V.
 When he

 upon as murderers by the Fernandez clan from Pukalani.
-When the clan found out
+When the line found out

 that my mother had come to Maui to help Sally and Roland, they were shunned too.